w1-ll/DatabaseProject/README.md

 4) Set up Envionmental Variables for CATALINA_HOME: set it to Tomcast directory

 ## Instruction Setup
+1) Set the project and the Database project into your Eclipse workspace
+2) Make sure that all of the nessesary files are in the workspace
-1) Make sure the Tomcast server and all the packages/files are configured
+3) Make sure the Tomcast server and all the packages/files are configured
-2) Use the eclipse workspace to run the jsp files
+4) Use the eclipse workspace to run the jsp files

 ### root view access
 1) Make sure that the tomcast server is working
 2) Once it runs, click on "Initialize the database" to access the tables of all of the users